 - CALIFORNIA ENACTS LAW PROHIBITING CHEERLEADERS IN PROFESSIONAL SPORTS FROM BEING CLASSIFIED AS IC’S. California professional cheerleaders will now be protected by a wage bill signed into law by Governor Jerry Brown.
 The bill (AB202), which takes effect on January 1, 2016 for purposes of all state laws governing employment, requires “a cheerleader who is utilized by a California-based professional sports team during its exhibitions, events or games to be deemed an employee.”
 Over the past few years several professional football teams including the Buffalo Bills, New York Jets, and Tampa Bay Buccaneers had been the subjects of lawsuits brought by the team’s cheerleaders who alleged wage theft, IC misclassification, and/or failure to be compensated for hundreds of hours worked representing the team both on and off the field.
 California professional sports team cheerleaders will now be covered under statutes such as the California Labor Code, the Unemployment Insurance Code, and the California Fair Employment and Housing Act.

 - PAYROLL FRAUD PREVENTION ACT INTRODUCED YET AGAIN BY DEMOCRATS IN CONGRESS.
 The Payroll Fraud Prevention Act of 2015 was introduced on July 29, 2015 by Democrats in the U.S. Senate to protect workers from being misclassified as independent contractors.
 The bill, which is identical to the one introduced but not passed in 2014, was sponsored by U.S. Sen. Al Franken (D-Minn.) and Sen. Bob Casey (D-Pa.).
-For a detailed history and analysis of the Payroll Fraud Prevention Act, see our prior blog post dated May 20, 2014.
-We will address this new bill in a separate blog post.
+For a detailed history and analysis of the Payroll Fraud Prevention Act, see my prior blog post dated May 20, 2014.
+I will address this new bill in a separate blog post.